 Space between hanging rods will need to increase as clothing sizes increase.
 Start with shelves and baskets instead of drawers.
 Most baby clothes don’t fold well anyway so use baskets to toss clothing in quickly.
 This is especially great for small items like onesies, pants, socks, and shoes.
 Shelf-basket system is great for toddlers too.
 Add drawers in the later years.

-Space between shelves should also be adjustable so the closet can be used for more that clothing storage.
+Space between shelves should also be adaptable so the closet can be used for more than clothing storage.
 Cubbies in the closet are wonderful toy, book, and keepsake storage.
 Freestanding dressers, changing tables or bookcases can be added for dressing and grooming supplies.

 A well-organized closet with all those little baby outfits is almost artwork in motion, especially when decorative containers, artwork, and colorful background (no white paint here!) is part of the closet.